maclandrol/profileNJ/README.md

 ## Minimum Documentation
-### TreeClass

-Bases from the TreeNode class of the ete2 package, TreeClass is a tree representation class.
-A tree consists of a collection of TreeClass instances connected in a hierarchical way.
-A TreeClass object can be loaded from the New Hampshire Newick format (newick).
-TreeClass add specific functions for tree processing not present in the ete2 TreeNode.

-run pydoc for minimum documentation.

-### TreeUtils

-TreeUtils offer several static functions related to phylogeny tree.
-With You can fetch ensembl genetree and reconcile a gene tree to its species tree.

-+ **fetch_ensembl_genetree_by_id** : fetch an ensembl tree using the tree id.
-+ **fetch_ensembl_genetree_by_member** : fetch an ensembl tree using a member id.
-+ **lcaMapping** : Map a genetree to a specietree.
-+ **reconcile** : Reconcile the genetree with the specietree

-### ClusterUtils

-ClusterUtils is an implementation of UPGMA (Unweighted Pair Group Method with Arithmetic Mean) and NJ (Neighbor-Joining), two clustering distance-based method for tree construction.

-### Multipolysolver

-Multipolysolver is a module for polytomy correction in genetree using the duplication-lost criterion.
-Mutltipolysolver output all the binary solution for a non-binary gene tree that minimize the duplication-lost score.
-If the input tree is considered unrooted, Multipolysolver can test every possible root and return the binary tree with the lowest duplication-lost or all rooted binary tree.

 ### profileNJ

-profileNJ is the executable version of **Multipolysolver**.
+_profileNJ_ correct genetree by contracting weak branches and resolving them to have binary trees with a minimum reconciliation cost to their specietree. _profileNJ_ use NJ in order to keep sequence information as much as possible an can output multiple solutions.
+If the input tree is considered unrooted, profileNJ can test every possible root and return the binary tree with the lowest duplication-lost or all rooted binary tree.

 #### Command line arguments